flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 title="{{ page.title }}"
 alt="{{ page.title }}. {{ page.keywords }}">

-And what do they mean for creating software or buildings?
+Here is their meaning in (software-) architecture:

 1. The **product** is the ultimate outcome.
 In our context, the product is software, not "architecture".

 2. The **process** produces the product with respect to the principles.
 It is the dynamic activity (or negligence) of the architect.

 3. The **principles** describe the domain of the craft, its entities and rules.
 Our domain is code.

-Note, that technical *system architecture* is a different subject.
+### Product

+Note, that our approach applies to everything made of code, independent of the underlying hardware-structure.
+Technical *system architecture* is a different subject.
+So you may have any type of software in mind: A highly distributed system, a microservice, a mobile app, a web service, whatever you're doing.

-The high-level (global) code structure that people commonly call "architecture" is just what holds the software together and makes it a thing at all.
-It's a level of analysis applicable to any product, even if the product wasn't designed that way.
+Now, the high-level (global) code structure that people commonly call "architecture" is just what holds the software together and makes it a thing at all.
+It's a level of analysis applicable to any product, even if the product wasn't designed at that level.

+### Principles

 Principles are the natural laws that govern the universe in which the product arises.
 They determine what creations can possibly manifest as stable entities.
-Everything exists as a consequence of such laws and in so far as it is in accordance with them.
+Everything exists as a consequence of such laws and only as far as it is in accordance with them.
 As far as something disintegrates, it is obviously, as a *thing*, not in accordance with the laws of its universe.

 When we'll speak of *architecture*, we will mean universal principles rather than the product: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with *the architecture of  human existence*.
 To grow a healthy long-lived code base, we must design it in accordance with *the architecture of code*.